apache/nuttx/Documentation/platforms/arm/imxrt/index.rst

 MCUs i.MX RT1060 and higher includes both standard speed GPIOs (1-5) and high speed GPIOS (6-9).
-Regular and high speed GPIO share the same pins (GPIO1 is with GPIO6 etc), therefore IOMUXC_GPR_GPR26-29 registers are used to determine what modue is used for the GPIO pins.
+Regular and high speed GPIO share the same pins (GPIO1 is with GPIO6 etc), therefore IOMUXC_GPR_GPR26-29 registers are used to determine what module is used for the GPIO pins.